Assessing Toxicity in Ambient Water and Sediment in Seven Texas Water Bodies

 Posters

-These posters were presented at the SETAC 24th Annual Meeting in North Ammerica, November 2003.
-They are provided in PDF.
+The posters below were presented at the SETAC 24th Annual Meeting in North America, November 2003.

 - An Assessment of the Presence and Causes of Ambient Toxicity in Seven Texas Waterbodies